Welcome to Year 3

 Maths

-In Maths, we will be exploring adding three numbers together and understating that addition can be done in any order.
+In maths, we will be exploring adding three numbers together and understanding that addition can be done in any order.
 We will also be adding and subtracting across 10.
-Later on in the half term we will be looking at numbers to 1000.
+Later on in the half term, we will be looking at numbers to 1,000.
+Times tables will be a big focus for us this year and we will focus in particular on our 2s, 4s and 8s.

 Theme